The School of Integrative Studies is a leading example of Stephens College’s mission to Learn. Grow. Lead.

 M.B.A., M.Ed., William Woods University; Ph.
 Ed., Maryville University

-Dr. Kaneshya Lucas has worked as an adjunct instructor in the Business Administration department for five years.
-This fall, she became an Assistant Professor in that same program, housed in the School of Integrated Studies.
-She comes to the college with a diverse educational background, having completed her Bachelor of Arts in Spanish at the University of Missouri - Columbia, two master's degrees: in Business Administration and Education from Williams Woods University, and most recently her Doctor of Education in Higher Education Leadership from Maryville University in St. Louis.
+Dr. Kaneshya Lucas is a dynamic educator whose journey at Stephens College began as an adjunct instructor in the Business Administration department, where she served for five years.
+In the Fall of 2023, she transitioned into the role of Assistant Professor within the same program.
+Dr. Lucas has an array of academic accomplishments, holding a Bachelor of Arts in Spanish from the University of Missouri - Columbia, two Master degrees in Business Administration and Education from Williams Woods University, and a Doctor of Education in Higher Education Leadership from Maryville University in St. Louis.

 Communication Design